sivanagendra123/-bitbucket/README.md

 # -bitbucket
 #image blur detection
 # i am putting it in the public format
-# here features are image sizea  and number of pixel it occupies and shape
+# here features are image size  and number of pixel it occupies and shape
 #the project consist four parts
 #1 classsification-KNN classifier
 #2 traing